lesleyrs/Client3/README.md

 ### Sony PS Vita
 Install [vitasdk](#tools) and run `make -f vita.mk -j$(nproc) -B`.
 Add `SDL=0` to use vita.c.

-can test with Vita3K, and to avoid waiting for the vpk to decompress all files you can just copy them manually
+can test with Vita3K, instead of decompressing the vpk you can copy just the eboot.bin after changes

 Controls: touch as mouse, X for right click, /\ for control, Dpad as arrow keys

 ```
-TODO: check if vita.c native touch fixes minimap offset, check if osk works on real hw
-TODO: find minimap touch offset issue, center game+offset touch input after.
 TODO: vitagl
-TODO: use touch input on the back?
-TODO: allow setting sdl version to 3 in makefile when sdl2 is complete
+TODO: add osk input, add sdl3/vita.c option to makefile
-TODO: update sce_sys assets
+TODO: update sce_sys assets, use backside touch input?
 ```

 ### Sega Dreamcast